Cirrhosis

 • Liver blood tests, coagulation tests, complete blood count (CBC), and serologic tests for viral causes

-• Conventional liver imaging tests: Ultrasonography, CT, MRI
+• Conventional liver imaging tests: Ultrasound, CT, MRI

-• Noninvasive imaging assessment of fibrosis: Transient elastography, acoustic radiation force impulse imaging, 2-dimensional shear wave elastography, magnetic resonance elastography +/- proton density fat fraction
+• Noninvasive imaging assessment of fibrosis: Ultrasound-based elastography, magnetic resonance with elastography and/or proton density fat fraction

 General approach

-Cirrhosis is suspected in patients with manifestations of any of its complications (see table Common Symptoms and Signs Due to Complications of Cirrhosis), particularly portal hypertension or ascites.
+Cirrhosis is suspected in patients with manifestations of any of its complications (see table ), particularly portal hypertension or ascites.
 Early cirrhosis should be considered in patients with nonspecific symptoms or characteristic laboratory abnormalities detected incidentally during laboratory testing, particularly in patients who have a disorder or take a medication that might cause fibrosis.

 Testing seeks to detect cirrhosis and any complications and to determine its cause.